Get us in your inbox

 • North Point

-Look out the window while traversing the eastern corridor, and you might take notice of one particularly monolithic building passing you by – that would be Provident Center, a private residential estate in North Point built in 1984.
-There isn’t much that is historically significant about Provident Center itself, but its architectural style is interesting.
-That hulking, sea-facing facade is a reflection of the social conditions of the era it was built in when the government was under particularly high pressure to build new homes.
-Building codes were more lenient back then, and developers would push them to their limits, constructing buildings that were designed to accommodate as many residents as possible – hence the sheer length of that awe-inspiring facade.
-However, these sorts of buildings greatly restricted airflow and natural light from reaching the urban environments below them, leading the building codes to be rewritten in order to favour slimmer towers.
+Look out the window while traversing the eastern corridor, and you might take notice of one particularly monolithic building passing you by.
+That is Provident Center, a private residential estate in North Point built in 1984.
+There isn’t much historically significant about Provident Center itself, but its architectural style is interesting.
+That hulking, sea-facing façade reflects the social conditions of the era it was built in when the government was under particularly high pressure to build new homes.
+Building codes were more lenient back then, and developers would push them to their limits, constructing buildings designed to accommodate as many residents as possible – hence the sheer length of the block.
+However, such buildings significantly restricted airflow and natural light from reaching the urban environments below them, which is why building codes have been rewritten to favour slimmer towers.

 • Property